Child Custody

 How Far Can a Custodial Parent Move in Texas?

-Because in most cases, Texas courts prefer to make arrangements that allow both parents to be involved in the child’s life, a custodial parent wishing to move out of state or outside the allowed radius must present sufficient evidence to explain why they believe the move will be in the best interests of the child.
+Because in most cases, San Antonio area courts prefer to make arrangements that allow both parents to be involved in the child’s life, a custodial parent wishing to move out of state or outside the allowed radius must present sufficient evidence to explain why they believe the move will be in the best interests of the child.

 If the court determines that the move is an attempt to alienate the other parent or is otherwise not going to benefit the child, the request may be denied.
 If the custodial parent decides to move anyway, he or she may be giving up custodial rights and transferring them to the other parent and may not be legally allowed to bring the child with them, unless the move is approved by the court.